juanfernandezgracia/Balearic-epi/README.md

 This repository has been created due to the Covid-19 global health crisis to do research on the impact of epidemics in the Balearic Islands.

+The next sections describe the folders in this repository.

 ## Data

 The data folder aims to containing data related to